Dr Ozge Ozduzen

 -

 Ozge joined the Department of Sociological Studies as a lecturer in digital media and society in August 2021.
 Ozge’s research interests lie in two key areas.
 First, Ozge studies media activism and participation, where she investigates political voice and mobilisation and intersectional approaches to urban and digital citizenship.
-Second, her research covers the interrelated areas of contentious digital publics, the visibility and spread of online conspiracy theories, and social media engagement during conflicts and crises.
-Ozge uses both qualitative (e.g., discourse-analysis-centred methods, in-depth interviews, and participant observation) and quantitative (e.g., sentiment and content analyses) methods in her research on digital media and society.
+Second, her research covers the interrelated areas of social media engagement during conflicts and crises, contentious digital publics, and the visibility and spread of online conspiracy theories.
+Ozge is mainly a qualitative researcher, but she has so far used both qualitative (e.g., discourse-analysis-centred methods, in-depth interviews, and participant observation) and quantitative (e.g., sentiment and content analyses) methods in her research on digital politics and media cultures.
 Previously, Ozge was a lecturer in sociology and communications at Brunel University London, British Academy Newton International Postdoctoral Fellow in the Institute for Diplomacy and International Governance at Loughborough University London, a post-doc at the Centre for Middle Eastern Studies in Lund University, funded by the Swedish Institute, and a fully funded international PhD student in the media department at Edge Hill University (2016).
 Ozge attended university at the liberal and prestigious Boğaziçi University in Istanbul.

 - Research interests